DidiNDexter/DidiNDexter/README.md

 - 👋 Hi, I’m @DidiNDexter
 - 👀 I’m interested in product management and cloud engineering
-- 🌱 I’m currently learning Cloud engineering
+- 🌱 I’m currently learning Cloud engineering with AltSchool.
-- 💞️ I’m looking to collaborate on any open source projec that requires a Product manager,growth hackers, scrum master
+- 💞️ I’m looking to collaborate on any open source project that requires a Product manager, growth hackers, scrum master
 - 📫 How to reach me obiekwe_chidinma@yahoo.com

 <!---